yonkahlon/Zenject/README.md

 The advantage of using Signals and Commands is that the result will often be more loosely coupled code.
 Given two classes A and B that need to communicate, your options are usually:

-1. Directly call a method on B from A.  In this case, B is strongly coupled with A.
+1. Directly call a method on B from A.  In this case, A is strongly coupled with B.
-2. Inverse the dependency by having B observe an event on A.  In this case, A is strongly coupled with B.
+2. Inverse the dependency by having B observe an event on A.  In this case, B is strongly coupled with A.

 Both cases result in the classes being coupled in some way.
 Now if instead you create a command object, which is called by A and which invokes a method on B, then the result is less coupling.
-Granted, A is still coupled to the command class, but ins ome cases that is better than being directly coupled to B.  Using signals works similarly, in that you can remove the coupling by having A trigger a signal, which is observed by B.
+Granted, A is still coupled to the command class, but in some cases that is better than being directly coupled to B.  Using signals works similarly, in that you can remove the coupling by having A trigger a signal, which is observed by B.

 Signals are defined like this: